ClashTheBunny/ankiCards/README.txt

 the word in the book and the second word being the word's entry in a Bulgarian- English Dictionary.

-It currently requires python and mwlib.
+It currently requires python and mwlib.xhtml.